New website coming soon!

 There will be a couple of hours ‘steaming’ out to the Deep where we will wait for megafauna like sharks, whales and tuna to turn up and enjoy some open water snorkeling.
 There is plenty to see on our way with whale watching, dolphin action and birds galore.
 Conditions allowing we might take in some of the islands (The Smalls, Grassholm, Skomer & Skokholm) on the way out or on the way back.

-Once you’re booked up we’ll send a more detailed list but you’ll need to bring waterproof and warm clothes, sun protection, wetsuit and snorkel gear if you’re going in the water to swim with sharks.
+Once you’re booked up we’ll send a more detailed list but you’ll need to bring waterproof and warm clothes, sun protection, wetsuit and snorkel gear if you’re going in the water.
 You will need some food for lunch, snacks and water to keep you going.
 It is a kind of a tradition that tales of daring do are exchanged over a drink in the Griffin Inn on our return to Dale.

 If we listed everything that might show up we would be here a while.
 So for now let us focus on what is seen on a consistent basis (with some lesser-seen but possible species in brackets) in the area we will be exploring.